|Tuition fee type||Cost (per annum)|

 Assessment varies depending on the modules you choose

 All students perform differently depending on how they are assessed, which is why we use a combination of assessment methods.
 These include exams (open and closed book), coursework (projects, laboratory and technical reports) and oral presentations.
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or in writing.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or in writing.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 The end point assessment for this programme is still to be confirmed.